psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 https://archive.org/details/parliamentarypa146commgoog/page/n199/mode/1up?q=%22Framework+Knitters%22
-Report from.Committr on FrameWork Knitters
+Report from Committee on FrameWork Knitters

 Notts folk had submitted petitions and were trying to gwt a bill to regulate their trade, deny truck payments etc. That as much as the capital sentence bill possibly had as much to do with quelling violence?